 - A. TAB Agency: Provide tools, ladders, recording meters, gauges, thermometers, velometers, anemometers, Pitot tubes, inclined gauge manometers, magnehelic gauges, amprobes, voltmeters, psychrometers, tachometers, ultrasonic or other non-intrusive flowmeters, and all other instrumentation required to perform specified TAB work.
 Accurately calibrate all instruments. - 1.
-Make instruments available to Architect to facilitate spot checks during testing and back-checking. - 2.
+Make instruments available to Architect to facilitate spot checks during testing and backchecking. - 2.
 Provide additional balancing devices as required.

-A. By TAB Agency:

-- 1. Examine the Contract Documents to become familiar with Project requirements and to discover conditions in systems' designs that may preclude proper TAB of systems and equipment. - Visit Site and examine existing systems before construction and new / re-worked systems prior to concealment of construction to check on and advise regarding location of installed balancing devices, such as test ports, gage cocks, thermometer wells, thermometers and gages, flow-control devices, balancing valves and fittings, volume dampers, test connections, etc. Verify that locations of these balancing devices are accessible.
+- A. By TAB Agency: - 1.
+Examine the Contract Documents to become familiar with Project requirements and to discover conditions in systems' designs that may preclude proper TAB of systems and equipment. - 2.
+Visit Site and examine existing systems before construction and new / re-worked systems prior to concealment of construction to check on and advise regarding location of installed balancing devices, such as test ports, gage cocks, thermometer wells, thermometers and gages, flow-control devices, balancing valves and fittings, volume dampers, test connections, etc. Verify that locations of these balancing devices are accessible.
 TAB Agency shall advise Contractor and Architect of TAB Agency findings by letter. - 3.
 Examine the submittals for HVAC systems and equipment.
 Verify that proposed equipment can be balanced as specified and as required.
 Provide commentary on all submittals advising where additional balancing devices are needed or configuration adjustment is desired to facilitate TAB work.

 - 4. Examine design data including HVAC system descriptions, statements of design assumptions for environmental conditions and systems' output, and statements of philosophies and assumptions about HVAC system and equipment controls. - 5.
 Examine test reports specified in individual system and equipment Sections. - 6.
 Examine manufacturer's equipment performance data including pump and fan curves. - a.
-Relate performance data to Project conditions and requirements, including system effects that can create undesired or unpredicted conditions that cause reduced capacities in all or part of a system.

-B. By Contractor:

-1. Examine systems and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections has been performed, and all TAB preparation as described in "Preparation" Article is complete.
+Relate performance data to Project conditions and requirements, including system effects that can create undesired or unpredicted conditions that cause reduced capacities in all or part of a system. - B. By Contractor: - 1.
+Examine systems and equipment installations and verify that field quality-control testing, cleaning, and adjusting specified in individual Sections has been performed, and all TAB preparation as described in "Preparation" Article is complete.

-A. TAB Agency:

-- 1. Prepare a TAB plan that includes site specific strategies and step-by-step procedures with this project's equipment identified. - B. Contractor: Before TAB work commences on any portion of the system, and before new system startup, verify that systems are complete and in proper operating condition.
+- A. TAB Agency: - 1.
+Prepare a TAB plan that includes site specific strategies and step-by-step procedures with this project's equipment identified. - B. Contractor: Before TAB work commences on any portion of the system, and before new system startup, verify that systems are complete and in proper operating condition.
 Ensure the following: - 1.
-Equipment is operable, in a safe and normal condition, and is of the size and capacity specified in the Contract Documents, bearings are greased, belts are aligned and properly tight, and equipment with functioning controls is ready for operation.
+Equipment is operable, in a safe and normal condition, and is of the size and capacity specified in the Contract Documents, bearings are greased, are aligned and properly tight, and equipment with functioning controls is ready for operation.
 Required modifications to systems shall be made in advance of the TAB Agency's arrival for that portion of the work. - 2.
 Provide proper equipment start-up as specified, complete with manufacturer's filled out standard published start-up forms. - 3.
 Temperature control systems are operable to the extent required for that portion of the TAB Work.
 Control valves must at least be installed complete and hand operable.
 Automatic dampers must be operable and under control.
 Safety interlocks and controls on HVAC equipment must be properly functional. - 4.
-All motors, pumps, and fans have correct rotation. - 5.
-Permanent electrical-power wiring is complete, and proper thermal overload protection is in place for all electrical equipment. - 6.
-All ductwork, air handlers, grilles, registers, and diffusers are installed, complete, and cleaned of dust and debris.
+All motors, and fans have correct rotation. - 5.
+Access doors necessary to reach duct volume dampers, balancing valves, and measuring stations are installed in accessible locations and are operable.